ARKTIK-ARKITEK/ARKTIK-Access/GOVERNANCE/declaration_of_revival.md

 ### 5. **Separation from Speculative & Passive Systems**
 ARKTIK does not engage in **debt-driven economies, reliance on government dependency, or speculative financial models**.
 Our principles are rooted in **work, craftsmanship, execution, and ownership**.

+### 6. **Faith-Driven Charity & Stewardship**
+As commanded by faith, **ARKTIK commits 10% of all proceeds to charitable works** focused on:
+- **Supporting the disabled and aged** who lack the ability to engage in execution-based wealth building.
+- **Providing assistance to widows and orphans**, ensuring care and stability for the most vulnerable.
+- **Funding "boots on the ground" ministries** that directly serve communities through faith-driven outreach.

+ARKTIK ensures that all contributions are made to **organizations and individuals actively engaged in faith-aligned execution and service**.

 ---

 ## Commitment to Execution-Based Governance